Python Multiline Comment | Easy to Use Methods

 In this example, the lines within the triple quotes are the multiline comment.
 Python ignores these lines when executing the code, so the only output is from the print statement.

-Python multiline comments can also be used to create documentation for functions or classes.
+Python multiline comments can also be used to create documentation for functions or a python class.
 This is commonly done using docstrings, which are a type of multiline comment enclosed in triple quotes.
 They’re placed just below the function or class definition, providing an explanation of what the function or class does.

 Here’s an example of how you would use a multiline comment to document a function: